BittWare Software Development Kit (SDK), CSP and BMC

 See the OVHcloud page on Anti-DDoS Technology for details on the specific scrubbing functions that OVHcloud Armor performs.

 If you’re interested in creating your own unique anti-DDoS solution like OVHcloud did, you can start with BittWare’s SmartNIC Shell, which is a collection of IP that turns an FPGA card into a DPDK-based network card.
 Starting with the SmartNIC Shell IP lets you focus on supplying just the anti-DDoS filtering IP rather than starting from scratch.
-The SmartNIC Shell IP features two different implementations of a packet classifier: one using Xilinx’s SDNet’s P4 language and the other using C++ HLS.
+The SmartNIC Shell IP features two different implementations of a packet classifier: one using AMD’s SDNet’s P4 language and the other using C++ HLS.

 On the hardware side, a key reason that customers select BittWare for networking applications is our support for QDR-II+ SRAM memory.
 SRAM has been required for tables too large to fit into internal FPGA memory.
 Cards with QDR-II+ options include XUP-P3R and XUP-VV8.